beastrobel/SVG-logo-maker/README.md

 ## Contributing

 I am responsible for the development of this project.
-I received help from Ask BCN Learning Assistants Eric and Andrew in figuring out how to import and export modules properly.
+I received help from AskBCS Learning Assistants Eric and Andrew in figuring out how to import and export modules properly.

 ## License